Energy law: United States

 This section concerns the law of the United States, as well as the states that are the most populous or largest producers of energy.

 In the United States, energy is regulated extensively through the United States Department of Energy, as well as state regulatory agencies.

 Every state, the Federal government, and the District of Columbia collect some motor vehicle excise taxes.
 Specifically, these are excise taxes on gasoline, diesel fuel, and gasohol.
-While many states in the western U.S.A. rely to a great deal on severance taxes (taxes on mineral extraction), most states get a relatively small amount of their revenue from such sources.
+While many states in the western U.S. rely to a great deal on severance taxes (taxes on mineral extraction), most states get a relatively small amount of their revenue from such sources.